Seeing Everything in Green and Red Can Lead You Astray: Unpacking the Complexities of Green Hosting Providers

 Water Usage

 So what is it?
 Are these companies acting with or against the environment?
 These facts aim to show how difficult it is to label a hosting company green.
-I find them slightly comedic, but ultimately it’s pretty confusing!
+I find them slightly comedic, but ultimately it’s really confusing!

 So it isn’t that simple…